noah-nuebling/mac-mouse-fix/Localization/Localization How To.md

 ## Memory helpers

+- Don't change the keys for NSLocalizedString()!
+Otherwise all the existing translations will be deleted.
 - Use `bartycrouch update -v` and `bartycrouch lint` from Terminal.
 These are also executed by a build script.
 - To test layout
     - In build scheme, set argument `-NSConstraintBasedLayoutVisualizeMutuallyExclusiveConstraints YES`